Vet Nursing Student

 That’s one reason I made this career change.
 I did a lot of research on the profession.
 When I was young, I had a real passion for animals, so I looked at veterinary and also regular nursing as a profession.
 Then at school, I researched other careers as well, I was always passionate about science, so I started behavioural psychology and science, but I didn’t really get very far with my studies because I still needed to work at the time.
 That course was a bit “full-on”.

 So, I knew I wanted to do something else and perhaps study online, so I did a lot of research into the type of job I wanted to get.
-I watched quite a number of videos and I called up a Course and Careers Advisor (CCA) from Open Colleges.
+I watched quite a number of videos and I called up a Enrolment Consultant (EC) from Open Colleges.

 She asked me a number of questions prior to me enrolling into this course, and I found that very helpful.
 She asked me about the reasons I wanted to do vet nursing and she took me through the number of hours I felt I had available to study.
 She was able to advise me on the amount of study I would need to do in order to complete my course within the 24 month time frame (all Open Colleges courses have a set ‘course duration’ time frame, even though they can be completed at the student’s own pace).